ehuynh1106/TinyImageNet-Transformers/README.md

 ```
 python main.py --train --model swin
 ```
-Note: Training checkpoints are automatically saved in `/models` and visualizations of predictions on the validation are automically saved to `/predictions` after half of the epochs.
+Note: Training checkpoints are automatically saved in `/models` and visualizations of predictions on the validation set are automically saved to `/predictions` after half of the epochs have passed.

 To train DeiT, ViT, and CaiT, replace `--model swin` with `--model deit/vit/cait`.